A Man of Action (Dad's Army): Plot

-He begins issuing a number of stringent edicts to Wilson, Jones and Frazer to shout from their bicycles, including: all looters being shot, all rumour-mongers, defeatists and those not following military law being imprisoned and for no baths to be taken or liquor to be sold without a permit, which Frazer supports (only because Mainwaring has given him responsibility for alcohol permits).
-Then gathering his men behind him, Mainwaring marches on the town hall to take control of the town, denying accusations that he is behaving like "the dictator of some South American Banana republic".
-Pike is still stuck in the gate, and the town clerk wrongly assumes this is some form of harsh punishment by Mainwaring.
+He begins issuing a number of stringent edicts to Wilson, Jones and Frazer to shout from their bicycles, including: all looters being shot, all rumour-mongers, defeatists and those not following military law being imprisoned, and for no baths to be taken or liquor to be sold without a permit, which Frazer supports (but only after Mainwaring gives him responsibility for alcohol permits).
+Then, gathering his men behind him, Mainwaring marches on the town hall to take control of the town, denying accusations that he is behaving like "the dictator of some South American Banana republic".
+Pike is still stuck in the gates, and the town clerk wrongly assumes this is some form of harsh punishment by Mainwaring.

 Jones has been given responsibility for bath permits, and old Mr. Bluett comes in, enquiring about how the system works.
 Despite the confident manner he had departed in, Mainwaring returns from his attempt to seize the town hall, indignantly explaining it was shut by the town clerk, and assuring that he will "deal with him in the morning".
 Frazer and Wilson say that he is behaving like a tyrant, and usurping the power of the land, but Mainwaring again denies it and says that for their own safety, everyone must "knuckle down" and get used to it.

-However, when a tough officer, Captain Swan, from GHQ arrives to take over command from him, implementing many of the same policies as he had, Mainwaring is himself outraged and the episode ends with him being locked out of his own office, thanks to Frazer telling Swan where the office is.
+However, when Captain Swan, a tough officer from GHQ arrives to take over command from him, implementing many of the same policies as he had, Mainwaring is himself outraged and the episode ends with him being locked out of his own office, thanks to Frazer telling Swan where the office is.
 Wilson laughs at Mainwaring's hypocritical nature.